No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 - Contact: +605-4915100

-The Fairlie Tea Plantation (or BOH Habu Tea Estate) is the other lesser-known estate owned by BOH Plantations.
+The Fairlie Tea Plantation (or BOH Habu Tea Estate) is lesser-known estate owned by BOH.

-Plus, there are short hikes (~10 minutes) to viewpoints if you don’t mind the lack of maintenance for the trails.
+Plus, there is a short hike (~10 minutes) to a hilltop viewpoint if you don’t mind the lack of maintenance for the trails.

 Simple refreshments and tea are available at their small on-site café.
 You can also get tours of the tea factory at this plantation.